CantorHu/CantorHu.github.io/_pages/about.md

 -----
 My primary research interests are investigating cutting-edge frontiers to realize the blueprint of the sixth generation (6G) wireless systems, spanning topics including:
  - Resource allocation for wireless communication networks
- - MmWave and THz communications
+ - Millimeter-wave (MmWave) and Terahertz (THz) communications
- - Machine Learning and deep learning
+ - Machine learning and deep learning

 Contact
 -----